Electricity: Electricity is the same as in the US: 120/240 volts, 60 Hz.

 Passport/Visa Note: All visitors must hold a return or onward ticket, all documents required for their next destination and sufficient funds.
 As part of the Western Hemisphere Travel Initiative (WHTI), all travellers travelling between the United States and Canada, Mexico, Bermuda, and the Caribbean region are required to present a passport or other valid travel document to enter or re-enter the United States.
 If departing from the USA, a valid passport will be required by immigration authorities.
 Your passport should be valid for a minimum period of 6 months from the date of entry into Turks and Caicos.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Travel Health: No vaccinations are required for entry to the islands, except for those coming from a yellow fever area that must hold proof of vaccination.
 A vaccination for hepatitis A should be considered.
-Medical facilities are limited and comprehensive health insurance, including coverage for transfer by helicopter, is recommended for all travellers.
+Medical facilities are limited and comprehensive travel insurance, including coverage for transfer by helicopter, is recommended for all travellers.
 Serious cases are usually evacuated to Miami or Nassau.
 There is a small hospital on Grand Turk and some private general practitioners on Providenciales.

 Tipping: Tips of around 15 percent of the bill are the norm for waiters, taxi drivers and bar tenders.
 Hotels usually include a service charge of 10 to 15 percent.

 Local Customs: Culture in the Turks and Caicos Islands is relaxed and hospitable if not overly friendly, and islanders are known for their good manners.
 Address strangers with respect and note that the use of titles is considered normal and appropriate.
 Things happen slowly on the islands and attempting to rush service will only annoy.
-You should cover beachwear when off the beach, and men need to wear long pants at smarter restaurants.
+Visitors should cover beachwear when off the beach and men need to wear long pants at smarter restaurants.
 Topless and nude sunbathing is illegal.
 Gay and lesbian relationships are legal, but tend to be discreet and public displays of affection may be frowned upon.